larsjuhljensen/JensenLab/_pages/training_string.md

 ### 2.3 Functional enrichment

 Another key feature of STRING is the provided network analysis, where one can find network statistics and functional enrichment computed for the network.
-Go to the **Analysis** tab below the network and look at the different enrichment categories.
+Go to the **Analysis** tab below the network and look at the different enrichment categories (tables).

-_How many categories contain enriched annotation terms?_
+_For how many categories, do you see enrichment?_

 Look at the enriched **KEGG Pathways** and explore the table in more detail.